 - “Mad Men and Memory: Nostalgia, Intertextuality and Seriality in 21st Century Retro Television.”
 The Past in Visual Culture: Essays on Memory, Nostalgia and the Media.
 Edited by Jilly Boyce Kay, Cat Mahoney and Caitlin Shaw.
 Jefferson, NC: McFarland, 2016.

 - “Remembering through Retro TV and Cinema: Mad Men as Televisual Memorial to 60s America.”
 Current Objectives of Postgraduate American Studies 15.1, 2014.

-- “Mapping Urban Immigrant Mobility to Food Preferences and Access” (Forthcoming).
-Talk to be delivered at the 67th Annual Conference of the German Association for American Studies (GAAS/DGFA):“Participation in American Culture and Society,” Heidelberg Center for American Studies (HCA), Ruprecht-Karls-Universität Heidelberg, June 2020.
+- “Mapping Urban Immigrant Mobility to Food Preferences and Access”.
+Talk at the 67th Annual Meeting of the German Association for American Studies (GAAS/DGFA), Heidelberg, June 2021.
+[Forthcoming]

 - “Remembering 1960s America in Retro.”
 Talk delivered at the 41st Annual Conference of the Historians in the German Association of American Studies (GAAS/DFGA).
 Franken-Akademie Schloß Schney, February 2019.